michael-reed-hampton/imageGallery/Gallery/Readme.txt

 ToDo
 -----------------------
-Need to do pagination for the carousel and the thumbnails Need to build lists of frequent keys, and frequent values for the solr index.
+Need to do pagination for the carousel and the thumbnails Need to show number of results somewhere, if available Need to build lists of frequent keys, and frequent values for the solr index.
 This is probably something to do in tandem with the solr schema.xml

 Also try to make use of HTML5 capabilities: